Under the Influence (Elle King song)

 "Under the Influence" is a song co-written and recorded by American singer and songwriter Elle King for her debut studio album, Love Stuff (2015).
-The song was first released to digital retailers on December 9, 2014 through RCA Records as a promotional single and was serviced to American Triple A radio December 15, 2015 as the album's second official single.
+The song was first released to digital retailers on December 9, 2014 through RCA Records as a promotional single and was serviced to American Triple A radio December 14, 2015 as the album's second official single.
 As of January 2016, the song has become King's second top-3 hit on the Adult Alternative Songs chart.
 The music video for "Under The Influence" was released on April 28, 2016.
 In March 2015 it was used as a promotional song for TCM over older movie clips.

 Composition

-"Under the Influence" is a blues rock written by Elle King and the song's producer, Dave Bassett, about the challenge of being in love with someone who is no good for you.
+"Under the Influence" was written by Elle King and the song's producer, Dave Bassett, about the challenge of being in love with someone who is no good for you.
 The lyrics relate this toxic relationship to substance abuse, with the narrator describing herself as being "under the influence" of her significant other.
 Stephen Thomas Erlewine of AllMusic wrote that King "walks a fine line between rock crunch and soul testifying" on this and other album tracks, while Diffuser noted a "soulful swagger" in the delivery and Kitty Empire of The Guardian described the song's sound as "slinky R&B".